Carolyn B Ross

 Sweet Hall 3rd Floor, Rm 326, 590 Escondido Mall, Stanford, CA 94305

-There is nothing I am more passionate about than teaching writing, research, multimedia composition, and oral communication strategies to undergraduate students – except perhaps working on my own writing, research, multimedia, and spoken projects.
-I teach these subjects from the inside out, as a practitioner -- a poet, fiction writer, essayist, book author, photographer, videographer, graphic designer, audiographer, and teacher-performer.
-I believe that research and effective communication in any discipline, medium, or genre demands first a deep and sometimes unsettling process of (re)discovery before it can be crafted into a powerful argument for its intended audience.
+There is nothing I enjoy more than teaching writing, research, multimodal composition, and oral communication to Stanford undergraduates and coaching graduate and undergraduate students alike in their writing processes - except, perhaps, being immersed in my own.
+I teach writing from the inside out, as a practitioner -- a poet, fiction writer, essayist, book author, photographer, videographer, graphic designer, audiographer, and teacher-performer.
+I believe that research and effective communication in any discipline, medium, or genre demands first a deep and sometimes unsettling process of discovery and rediscovery before it can be crafted into a clear and elegant argument for its intended audience.
 I endeavor to connect my teaching of writing, rhetoric, and research -- and my students' interests in them -- to topics that are academically intriguing, publicly relevant, and personally compelling.
-My areas of primary academic interest are eco-literature, where writing is a means of making connections among academic disciplines as well as between personal and social discourse, and community-based writing, where writing is a means of bridging communities and bringing about social change.
+My areas of particular academic interest are eco-literature, where writing is a means of making connections among academic disciplines as well as between personal and social discourse, and community-based writing, where writing is a means of bridging communities and bringing about social change.

 Writing Nature: Discourses in Ecology, Culture, and Technology